Welcome, welcome you VIP friend of the nest! Let me roll out the red carpet and welcome you to our humble home.

 Lightly tape stencil in place at this point.
 And if you’re lucky, you’ll find yourself a helper for the stenciling, like my little buddy sitting and waiting patiently in the pic above with her foam paint roller ready and waiting.

-9.)
-Begin stenciling.
+9. Begin stenciling.

 Get your paint out that will be used for your stencil, and your small foam roller and tray.
 ONLY POUR A LITTLE BIT of paint into the roller tray.
 Successful stenciling is based upon ONE rule.
 DO NOT USE TOO MUCH PAINT.
 Your roller should be barely covered in paint when you begin to stencil.
-The lightest of paint coatings.
-Too much paint = sloppy stencils/paint bleeds under your stencil/sad DIY’er.
-Do not apply a ton of pressure when applying the paint overtop of your stencil.
-You want a gentle, easy coat.
-In order to cover the area in paint, you will reload your roller several times (each time with a minimal amount of paint) and roll over the stencil.

-The image above should give you and idea of the amount of paint I’m talking about loading your roller with.
+The image above should give you an idea of the amount of paint I’m talking about loading your roller with.
 You will quickly get the hang of how much paint to use.
 Promise.
 Once you are happy with the darkness of the paint in your stenciled area, you can remove the stencil.
-You can do this while the paint is still drying, so that the process will not take 8 years!
-Just make sure to lift the stencil directly up, and don’t drag it overtop your fresh paint when removing it.

-10.)
-Use towel between re-applications of stencil.
+10. Use a towel between re-applications of the stencil.

 Between stenciling each area, use your old bath or beach towel to dry off the stencil/remove excess paint.
 No need to thoroughly clean the stencil between each use, but you do want to make sure no extra wet paint is on there that will bleed into your design.

-11.)
-Reposition stencil for next round.
+11. Reposition stencil for next round.

 Once it appears your overlap is correct, gently tape your stencil again (we kept our tape stuck to the stencil and used it multiple times before refreshing the tape), and paint this next section.

 Does this take forever?
 No, just shy of forever 😉 Actually, it goes quickly once you “get” the stencil overlap and how much paint to put on your roller.
-To give you some sense of time line, I did mine over a couple of days, here and there as I had some time to spare.
-In total, the stenciling took me about 3 hours per rug.
-If you also consider the time spent sizing/taping the perimeter/painting the base coat/re-taping and painting the border stripe, all in all, the project took about 6-8 hours/rug.
+To give you some sense of the timeline, I did mine over a couple of days, here and there as I had some time to spare.

 And we LOVE the results.
 These “rugs” have lasted a year at this point, through the winter, sun, snow, sleet, you name it.